egemenokte/Programming_for_Engineers/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer
-This resource was created initially for Fall 2024 semester with periodc updates.
+This resource was created initially for Fall 2024 semester with periodic updates.
 Large language models were used to help with the creation of this readme file.